 Here are just a few ways that a deserving claimant can still have their case denied.

 There is a limit to how much income you can earn while filing for a disability claim.
 Simply put, if you exceed that limit, you are not eligible for benefits because you earn too much to be considered disabled.
-This limit is $1,070 per month for non-blind applicants in 2017.
+This limit is $1,170 per month for non-blind applicants in 2017.
 Blind applicants may make up to $1,950 per month to still be eligible.

 Number Four: Refusal to Cooperate